 Research methods

-A systematic literature examination about the current state-of-the-art on DNMs and IS weaning both in adult and pediatric OLT recipients was described in the present review.
+A systematic literature examination of DNMs and IS weaning in adult and pediatric OLT recipients was described in the present review.
 Data from worldwide clinical trials was collected from highly qualified institutions performing OLTs.
 Patient follow-up, IS discontinuation and incidence of DNMs were reported.
-Likewise, the review assesses the differences in adult and pediatric recipients by describing the adopted IS regimens, the different type of diagnosed solid and blood malignancy.
+Likewise, the review assesses the differences in adult and pediatric recipients by describing the adopted IS regimens and the type of diagnosed solid and blood malignancy.

 Research results

 Emerging evidence suggests that the liver is an immunologically privileged organ able to support IS discontinuation in carefully selected recipients.
 Malignancies are often detected in liver transplant patients undergoing daily IS regimens.
-Post-transplant lymphoproliferative diseases and skin tumors are the most detected DNMs in pediatric and adults OLT population respectively.
-To date, IS withdrawal has been achieved in well selected adult and pediatric recipients in up to 40% and 60% respectively.
-In both population, a clear benefit of IS weaning protocols on DNMs is difficult to ascertain since data have not been specified in most of the clinical experiences.
+Post-transplant lymphoproliferative diseases and skin tumors are the most detected DNMs in pediatric and adult OLT patients, respectively.
+To date, IS withdrawal has been achieved in 40% and 60% of well-selected adult and pediatric recipients, respectively.
+In both populations, a clear benefit of IS weaning protocols on DNMs is difficult to ascertain because data have not been specified in most of the clinical experiences.

 Research conclusions

 The selected populations of tolerant pediatric and adult liver transplant recipients greatly benefit from IS weaning.
-There are still no strong clinical evidence on the usefulness of IS withdrawal in OLTs recipients on malignancies.
+There is still no strong clinical evidence on the usefulness of IS withdrawal in OLT recipients on malignancies.
 An interesting focus is represented by the complete reconstitution of the immunological pathways that could help in decreasing the incidence of DNMs and may also help in treating liver transplanted patients suffering from cancer.

 Research perspectives

-Most of the current studies on IS withdrawal described patients with a stable clinical pathway with normal liver function tests levels and no history of rejection post-OLT.
-In future, an international registry including all IS weaning experiences in OLT patients would offer a promising database to explore the connections between DNMs and the final outcomes after IS withdrawal in such patients.
+Most of the current studies on IS withdrawal describe patients with a stable clinical pathway with normal liver function test levels and no history of rejection post-OLT.
+In the future, an international registry including all IS weaning experiences in OLT patients would offer a promising database to explore the connections between DNMs and the final outcomes after IS withdrawal in such patients.
 Seriate graft biopsies should always be considered in future studies to take into account the risk of graft fibrosis.
-Fibrosis is independent from IS maintenance or withdrawal and further investigations are strongly suggested to fully understand the etiopathogenetic pathways involved.
+Fibrosis is independent from IS maintenance or withdrawal, and further investigations are strongly suggested to fully understand the etiopathogenetic pathways involved.

-The minimization of IS dosages would release from all IS complications and induce remarkable savings in IS drugs.
+The minimization of IS dosages may decrease all IS complications and induce remarkable savings in IS drugs.
 Moreover, the recipient’s quality of life after the reduction of daily medications could significantly boost their compliance and graft outcomes in the long-term.
 IS withdrawal is still arduous to realize.
-However, it is possible and it is testified by the described cases of clinical operational tolerance (COT) in OLT individuals.
-Deeper investigations are needed to study the possibilities of achieving a complete IS-free state and COT in OLT patients affected by DNMs, since to the best of our knowledge a few studies explore this possibility.
-Regenerative medicine and COT biomarkers are new promising frontiers that could provide novel insights about tolerance mechanisms in order to replace liver biopsies as the currently recognized gold standard method for rejection diagnosis.
+However, it is possible, and it is supported by the described cases of clinical operational tolerance in OLT individuals.
+In-depth investigations are needed to study the possibilities of achieving a complete IS-free state and clinical operational tolerance in OLT patients affected by DNMs because few studies explore this possibility.
+Regenerative medicine and clinical operational tolerance biomarkers are new promising frontiers that could provide novel insights about tolerance mechanisms in order to replace liver biopsies as the currently recognized gold standard method for rejection diagnosis.

 REFERENCES